Police Looking For Man Caught On Camera In Violent Assault At Brooklyn Subway Station

 NEW YORK (CBSNewYork) — Police are looking for a man caught on camera in a violent attack at a Brooklyn subway station.

-According to police, a 42-year-old man was on his cellphone when the suspect came up the stairs and punched him in the face.READ MORE: NYPD: New Video Shows Armed Suspect Before Deadly Bronx Shooting
+According to police, a 42-year-old man was on his cellphone when the suspect came up the stairs and punched him in the face.READ MORE: Thomas Valva Case: Ex-NYPD Officer Michael Valva, Former Fiancée Angela Pollina Appear In Court For Pre-Trial Hearing

 It happened at the Atlantic Avenue station around 12:30 p.m. on May 5.

-The two men continued to fight in the stairwell.READ MORE: CDC Announces New Mask Guidance For People Fully Vaccinated Against COVID-19
+The two men continued to fight in the stairwell.READ MORE: With Injuries Piling Up Across New York City, Mayor De Blasio Is Considering Bicycles Being Required To Have License Plates

 The victim suffered cuts on his face and above his eye.
 He was treated at the hospital.

-The suspect fled the station, police said.MORE NEWS: Israel Attacks Gaza Strip As Violence Intensifies
+The suspect fled the station, police said.MORE NEWS: Bronx Man Takes It Upon Himself To Clean Up NYC Park, But City Says Not So Fast

 Anyone with information is asked to call the NYPD’s Crime Stoppers Hotline at 1-800-577-8477 or for Spanish, 1-888-577-4782.
 Tips can also be sent to the NYPDTips Twitter account or submitted online at NYPDCrimeStoppers.com.